biney999/biney999/README.md

 I like to make things and learn things.
 Mostly in JavaScript/TypeScript.
 Most of my projects can be found on my website.

+- 🔭 I’m currently working on various web applications.
+- 🌱 I’m currently learning Rust and Angular
+- 📫 How to reach me: ...
+- ⚡ Fun fact: Water is wet.
+Mindblowing, I know.

-Disclaimer: Some of the code here is pretty awful, but I think it's worthwhile to show my progression.
+- Disclaimer: Some of the code here is pretty garbage, but I think it's worthwhile to show my progression.
 Thankfully I've improved significantly since I've started.

 <!--
 **biney999/biney999** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.